custom home building is the best medicine

-If all of that isn’t bad enough, the first home buyer segment is driven by a financing product solution — invariably placing a significant emphasis on property valuations.
+If all of that isn't bad enough, the first home buyer segment is driven by a financing product solution, invariably emphasising property valuations.

 Such property valuations are not necessarily sympathetic to alternative and more sustainable building materials.

-an example of Collier homes design as custom home builder
+an example of Collier homes design as a custom home builder

 A fundamental and industry-wide attitudinal shift is needed to embrace alternative and more sustainable construction methods.

-Outside of the environmental benefits, tangible evidence exists to support the correlation between physical and mental wellbeing and nature and bio-design–particularly the use of wood.
+Outside of the environmental benefits, studies are suggesting a correlation between physical and mental wellbeing and nature and bio-design–particularly the use of wood.

-Our living environment is as important as our genes, and access to health providers-our buildings have a fundamental impact on our health and well-being.
+Our living environment is as important as our genes and access to health providers- our buildings fundamentally impact our health and wellbeing.

-Importantly, responsibly sourced timber is the only significant building material that markedly reduces the carbon footprint of a building.
-The energy expended in the production of timber is much lower than other traditionally used building materials.
+Importantly, responsibly sourced timber is the only significant building material that markedly reduces the carbon footprint.
+The energy expended in timber production is much lower than other traditionally used building materials.

-Despite the apparent disconnect between current predominant building practices and wellness, materials science and social responsibility, I see a bright future.
+I see a bright future despite the apparent disconnect between current predominant building practices and wellness, materials science and social responsibility.

 pixels_max vakhtbovych showing extensive use of timber elements in custom home builder designs

-A younger generation of Australians is in sync with global thought leadership and the societal imperatives surrounding sustainability.
-They will be the change agents as they ascend into positions of leadership across industry and government.
+A younger generation of Australians is in sync with global thought leaders and the societal imperatives surrounding sustainability.
+They will be the change agents as they ascend into leadership positions across industry and government.

-As a custom home builder Collier Homes, business imperative is to identify pathways that lead towards more sustainable building practices that also benefit the health and wellbeing of home occupiers.
+As a custom home builder Collier Homes, business imperative is to identify pathways that lead to more sustainable building practices that also benefit home occupiers' health and wellbeing of home occupiers.

-To enable an improvement in building practices, we need to ensure that our regulatory framework shifts, that our education system adopts training programs that accord with best practice as far as building materials and techniques (ie we need many more carpenters) Also, banks and lending authorities must recognise that building with alternative and more thoughtful materials is not detrimental to the value of a residential property.
-It is equally important that a custom builder’s design input is both recognised and valued.
+To enable positive changes, we need to adjust our regulatory framework.
+Our education system needs to urgently roll out training programs that align industry needs (i.e. we need many more carpenters).
+Also, banks and lending authorities must recognise that building with alternative and more thoughtful materials is not detrimental to a residential property's value.
+It is equally important that a custom builder's design input is recognised and valued.

-Custom home building is the best medicine for the construction of a residence in Perth and Western Australia in general.
+Custom home building is the best medicine for constructing a residence in Perth and Western Australia in general.

 Dario Amara FIEAust, CPEng, NER, APEC Engineer, IntPE(Aus) is a second-generation builder, experienced construction, and engineering executive and chartered professional engineer with some 40 years' industry experience.
 He has also served as Chairman of the Art Gallery of Western Australia, Chairman of the West Australian Opera Company and Chairman of Heritage Perth amongst other positions.